Miltonly/Streets/Septimus Heights

 Getting around

-Septimus Heights sits in the Harrison neighbourhood, a position that makes the Milton GO line the realistic Toronto commute.
-A seven-minute drive to the station puts Union under an hour and fifteen minutes total.
-For those working in Mississauga or Pearson, the 401 ramp at Regional Road 25 is the daily handle, a drive of about seven minutes that opens the western GTA.
-The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.
+Septimus Heights sits in the Harrison neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a seven-minute drive puts Union Station under 70 minutes total.
+For those working in Mississauga or Oakville, the drive runs around 22 and 24 minutes respectively, with Highway 401 access at Regional Road 25 serving as the daily handle.
+The street itself is quiet, and the road network handles the load without the through-traffic noise that defines busier corridors.
+Pearson is a 32-minute drive, a manageable run for frequent travellers.

 Schools and catchment